Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 ---
 Title: Master Data and How to Manage it
-Lead: Master Data defines how an organisation interacts with their customers and should be defined and managed.
+Lead: Master Data is critical to an organisation's function.
+Master Data Management is the process of organising and collating it.
-Description: "Master data management is the organisation of people, processes and technologies to create and maintain a reliable data environment for master data."
+Description: Master data management is the organisation of people, processes and technologies to create and maintain a reliable data environment for master data.
 Tags:
   - Architecture
   - Data